- Reference >

 You would use a connection string that resembles the following:

 Connection options are pairs in the following form: name=value.
+The value is always case sensitive.
 Separate options with the ampersand (i.e. &) character.
 In the following example, a connection uses the replicaSet and connectTimeoutMS options:

 Semi-colon separator for connection string arguments